tabatkins/proposal-local-font-access/README.md

 "change" and "input" events are fired at this element when the user makes a font selection.

+#### Or should it be `<font-picker>`? ####

+[Issue #1](https://github.com/tabatkins/proposal-local-font-access/issues/1) asks for the element to be generalized to handle all font-picking capabilities, including loaded webfonts in the listing.

+This sounds reasonable!
+No reason to have one UI for local fonts and one for webfonts.
+This does mean that `.value` might be a `FontFace` rather than a `LocalFontFace`, but that's easy to test for, and I think worthwhile.

 ### `LocalFontFace` Objects ###

 `LocalFontFace` is a subclass of the existing `FontFace` interface,